 Catch prospective customers as they're contemplating a purchase

-When you send marketing emails, pay for ads, or even post a billboard, you’re often interrupting people during moments where they’re not thinking about shopping or in the mood to make a purchase.
+When you send marketing emails, pay for ads, or even post a billboard, you often interrupt people when they're not thinking about shopping or in the mood to make a purchase.
 A well-placed bus ad is great for grabbing attention until the person remembers to look you up hours later but has forgotten the name of your business.

-Live chat is unique in that it’s a contextual marketing method.
-That means prospective customers have shown the intent to purchase something on your site: they’re already present and browsing.
+Live chat is unique in that it's a contextual marketing method.
+That means prospective customers intend to purchase something on your site: they're already present and browsing.

-Catch them in the midst of their decision making process: send a proactive message letting them know you’re available to chat immediately.
-Now, instead of closing the tab or minimizing it until they have time to consider their options, they can ask you any outstanding questions.
+Catch them during their decision-making process: send a proactive message letting them know you're available to chat immediately.
+Instead of closing the tab or minimizing it until they have time to consider their options, they can ask you any outstanding questions.

-For example, you could write into the Heatonist Sauce Sommeliers and ask what the best hot sauce to use for stir fry or on burrito night is, and they’ll get back to you in real time with personalized recommendations they’ve tested themselves.
+For example, you could write to the Heatonist Sauce Sommeliers and ask what the best hot sauce for stir fry or burrito night is.
+They'll get back to you in real time with personalized recommendations they've tested themselves.

-Our analysis of Shopify Ping’s usage shows businesses that respond to a customer’s chat within five minutes are 69% more likely to get a sale from the shopper.
-Read: prospective customers want your undivided attention when they’re considering making a purchase from you.
+Our analysis of Shopify Ping's usage shows businesses that respond to a customer's chat within five minutes are 69% more likely to get a sale from the shopper.
+Read: prospective customers want your undivided attention when considering purchasing from you.

 Brands that respond to a customer’s chat within five minutes are 69% more likely to get a sale.

 This gets back to the idea of trust.
 Shoppers feel more confident in brands that are easy to get a hold of.
-And if they know they can live chat with you pretty much whenever, they’ll know they can get in contact should anything go wrong.
+And if they know, they can live to chat with you; pretty much whenever they see you, they can get in contact should anything go wrong.